 |Published||Report Code||Available Format||Pages|

-The global medical robotic systems market valued $7.6 billion in 2019, and it is projected to grow with a CAGR of 20.2% during the forecast period (2020–2030).
+The global medical robotic systems market valued $7.6 billion in 2019, and it is projected to grow with a CAGR of 20.2% during 2020–2030.
 The growing demand for robotic procedures, surging geriatric population leading to the rising demand for elderly care, increasing use of automated pharmacy systems, and rising healthcare and medical robotics expenditure are the key factors driving the growth of the medical robotic systems industry.

-The surgical robotic systems category dominated the medical robotic systems market during the historical period (2014–2019), when segmented based on type.
+The surgical robotic systems category dominated the market during 2014–2019, when segmented based on type.
 This category is further expected to progress with the fastest pace during the forecast period, to remain the largest.
 The growth of the category is primarily attributed to the increasing demand for minimally invasive robotic surgeries, which require lesser time and effort, as compared to manual surgeries.

-During the historical period, the treatment category accounted for the largest share in the medical robotic systems market, when segmented on the basis of application.
+During the historical period, the treatment category accounted for the largest share in the market for medical robotic systems, when segmented on the basis of application.
 Moreover, the category is expected to retain its market domination in the forecast period.
 The market growth in this category is mainly buoyed by the advantages offered by robotic treatment procedures, such as high accuracy and less time requirement.

 The cardiothoracic surgery category is projected to witness the fastest growth in the medical robotic systems market during the forecast period, among the various indications.
 This can be attributed to the widespread burden of cardiovascular diseases (CVDs) and advantages associated with robotic surgery, including minimal blood loss and pain to patients, which lead to a shorter recovery time than the traditional approach.